phikes/vim-talk/test.md

 In normal mode:
 * press i to go to insert mode before cursor, a to go to insert mode after cursor
 * I to move to the beginning of the line, A to move to the end of the line
+* o opens a newline below and O one above

 Write your name HERE.
 And after the colon:
+Fit a newline between this and the previous line and write your username.

 BACK TO NORMAL: Press ESC